 Preheat the oven to 180°C / 350 F. Line a 2lb loaf tin with grease proof paper – I use a single sheet a parchment, exactly the same length as the tin, so that it covers the bottom and the two longest sides.

-Cream together the butter and sugar light, fluffy and almost white in colour.
+Cream together the butter and sugar until light, fluffy and almost white in colour.
 Mix in the eggs one at a time, along with a little flour each time to stop the mixture from curdling.

-Add in the remaining flour, ground almonds, baking powder, vanilla extract and the zest from the lemon (reserve the juice for later!) and fold together until fully mixed.
+Add in the remaining flour, ground almonds, baking powder, vanilla extract and the zest from the lemon (reserve the juice for later) and fold together until fully mixed.

 Transfer the mixture to the loaf tin and bake in the oven for 40-50 minutes until a skewer inserted in the middle comes out clean.
-If the top of the cake begins to brown too quickly, cover the tin with a sheet of tinfoil.

 Pour the icing over the cake and sprinkle over with your favourite decorations.